 I still need this one!
 Rated 5 out of 5 stars

 I love it, because it's the only module I've found that forces addon compatibility, allowing me to use non compatible addon!
-But I don't need other feature, I would prefer a light version.This user has a previous review of this add-on.
+But I don't need other feature, I would prefer a light version.This review is for a previous version of the add-on (3.9).
+This user has a previous review of this add-on.

 How to force addon compatibility (but only in Trunk aka a1 builds) without NightlyTT

 On trunk builds (i.e. currently Firefox 55.0a1, Thunderbird 55.0a1, SeaMonkey 2.52a1) you can force add-on compatibility without needing any add-on for it by creating in about:config (or in the Thunderbird Config Editor) the boolean preference extensions.checkCompatibility.nightly with the value false.
 This pref does not exist by default.

 The Mozillazine Knowledge Base article http://kb.mozillazine.org/Extensions.checkCompatibility is relevant but possibly out-of-date: IIUC the pref has been removed from all builds other than trunk (i.e. a1) ones.

 Warning: Trunk builds are the "bleeding edge" of development, they contain many experimental features which have only been little tested if at all, and they are the buggiest ones.
 Use at your own risk.
 They can be downloaded from:

 In all cases, scroll down until you come to the highest-numbered version for the OS you are using.

 Of course, all the above won't let you benefit from other features of Nightly Tester Tools, such as easily pasting into a bug comment or copying into the clipboard the exact User-Agent, Build ID and Mercurial changeset ID of the browser or mailer you're currently using.

 Screwed Things Up!
 Rated 1 out of 5 stars